-Contributions made for employees of prior employers who had money purchase plans (e.g., the Retirement Services Division of CitiStreet LLC, Citibanamex and First American Bank), adjusted for any earnings or losses, are held in your Money Purchase Plan Account.
-A money purchase plan account is an employer contribution account that must be distributed in the form of an annuity, unless the participant and, if applicable, his or her spouse provides consent to another form of distribution.
+This account holds any contributions made for you by prior employers who had money purchase plans merged into the Plan (e.g., the Retirement Services Division of CitiStreet LLC, Citibanamex and First American Bank), adjusted for any earnings or losses.
+Amounts held in your Money Purchase Plan Account must be distributed in the form of an annuity unless you and, if applicable, your spouse or registered domestic partner provide consent to another form of distribution.